 Tax benefits of donating stock

-Generally, the tax advantages of donations are greater for the very wealthy, as a large portion of their income could otherwise be subject to the 37 percent rate.
-Those with more modest incomes can still benefit from tax donations, though the benefit may not be as significant.
+Generally, the tax advantages of donations are greater for the wealthy, as a large portion of their income could otherwise be subject to the 37 percent rate.
+However, even those with more modest incomes can benefit from donations.

 How to donate stock to charity

-If it does accept stock donations, let your broker know you’d like to donate your stock to charity.
+If a nonprofit organization does accept stock, let your broker know you’d like to donate your shares to charity.
 Once you give them the charity’s information, the broker will be able to initiate the stock transfer.

 When you shouldn’t donate stock to charity

-Given the extra hassle of transferring stock and the cost of doing so, it may not make sense to donate stock if you only want to donate a small amount.
+Given the extra hassle of transferring stock, it may not make sense to donate stock if you only want to donate a small amount.
 As mentioned before, you can only claim a tax deduction for stock gifts if you itemize deductions on your tax return.
 If you are making a one-off donation, it may not exceed the standard deduction amount.
-So donating stock works best when it’s a sizable one-off contribution or a series of substantial amounts.
+So donating stock works best when it’s a sizable one-off contribution or a series of substantial contributions.

 Also remember that the charity must be able to accept stock donations.
 If it can’t, it would be better to donate cash.
 In reality, most charities will just convert the stock to cash anyway to help fund their operations.
 So it’s also best to donate stock that has some degree of liquidity.

 Donating stock to charity has advantages for both the donor and the recipient.
 The donor can claim the full donation as a tax deduction, while the charity may not have to pay taxes if it’s tax-exempt.
-Many charities accept stock donations, but check with the one you’re considering.
+Many charities accept stock donations, but check with the organization you’re considering first.